4IoTMirko/Custom-Maester-Tests/tests/Entra/Formatting/Test-4IoTUsersFormattingLowerCaseInitialEmail.md

-This test checks if user email addresses follow the policy of using a lowercase first initial plus last name (e.g., jsmith).
+This test checks if user email addresses follow the policy of using given name and surname, both with capital initial separated by a dot.

 4IoT's company policy requires that all users have a valid email format assigned.
 This is important for consistent branding and correspondence.